netascode/ansible-dc-vxlan-example/README.md

 multisite_vrf_delete_mode: false
 ```

-**Note:** These variables are set to `false` by default to avoid accidental removal of configuration from NDFC that might impact the network.
+**Note:** These variables are set to `false` by default to avoid accidental removal of configuration from ND that might impact the network.

 ### Advantages of the roles in the workflow